David Frankel (archaeologist)

 Frankel was elected a Fellow of the Australian Academy of the Humanities in 1993, and served on the Humanities Panel of the Australian Research Council (1996–98).
-He was awarded the Prime Minister’s Centenary Award for services to Australia society and the humanities in 2003 and joint Editor-in-Chief of Studies in Mediterranean Archaeology.
+He was awarded the Prime Minister’s Centenary Award for services to Australia society and the humanities in 2003 and is joint Editor-in-Chief of Studies in Mediterranean Archaeology.
 In 2015 he was awarded the Australian Archaeological Association's Rhys Jones Medal for outstanding contributions to the discipline.
 His research interests include Australian Aboriginal archaeology with particular reference to south-eastern Australia and the archaeology of the Bronze Age of Cyprus having excavated in Papua New Guinea, Moonlight Head midden and Koongine Cave in Australia, and Marki Alonia, Deneia and Politiko Kokkinorotsos in Cyprus.